Nibor808/webpack-seed/README.md

 4) login with user Test

 ## Current Abilities
-1) able to sign in and pass sign in info to next page through routes and handlebars variables
+1) able to sign in and pass sign in info to next page through routes, a database query and handlebars variables